 Your body's total volume of blood, equaling 4 to 6 L, passes through your heart every minute during rest.
-Changes in cardiac output during exercise increase blood cycling rate up to 21 L per minute in active individuals and 35 L per minute in elite athletes, says the American Council on Exercise.
+Changes in cardiac output during exercise increase blood cycling rate up to 25 L per minute in active individuals and 35 L per minute in elite athletes, says the American Council on Exercise.

 Heart rate and stroke volume dictate cardiac output.
 Heart rate is the number of heart beats occurring per minute while stroke volume is the amount of blood pumped from each ventricle per minute.
-Your heart is comprised of four chambers called atria or ventricles that pump oxygenated blood to working tissue while sending deoxygenated blood back to your lungs for more oxygen.
+Your heart is comprised of four chambers called atria or ventricles that pump oxygenated blood to working tissue while sending de-oxygenated blood back to your lungs for more oxygen.

-Changes during Exercise
+Changes During Exercise

 Active muscles require more oxygen than resting muscles.
 At the onset of exercise your muscles signal your heart to pump faster for increased blood flow.
 In addition, working muscles increase stroke volume by sending higher amounts of blood volume back towards the lungs for oxygen.
 Therefore, cardiac output rises during exercise due to increased stroke volume and heart rate.
-The deference between your resting and active cardiac output is called cardiac reserve.
+The difference between your resting and active cardiac output is called cardiac reserve.

 Adaptations to Exercise

 Cardiac output adapts throughout a training program.
-The “American Council on Exercise’s Personal Trainer Manual” lists exercise adaptations as increased ventricle size, decreased exercise heart rate and increased stroke volume.
+A 2017 American Diabetes Association study that looked at 53 adolescents with Type 1 diabetes concluded that exercise training improves the cardiac output and exercise capacity by increasing the functions of the left ventricle.
 Therefore, your heart can maintain a high cardiac output with less effort.
 Most improvement to cardiac output is contributed to increased stroke volume.
 Positive adaptations occur in as little as three months of aerobic training.